 Why the confusion?

 One reason why the two terms are used so interchangeably is because the word “chatbot” is simply easier to say.
 A chatbot also feels tangible to our imagination – I visualize a tiny robot that has conversations behind a computer screen with people.
-Whereas a conversational AI is more conceptual than physical in nature.
+Whereas a conversational artificial intelligence is more conceptual than physical in nature.

 Perhaps you’ve been frustrated before when a website’s chatbot continually asks you for the same information or failed to understand what you were saying.
-In this scenario, you likely engaged with a scripted, rules-based chatbot, with little to no conversational AI.
+In this scenario, you likely engaged with a scripted, rules-based chatbot, with little to no AI.

 There are several notable differences between conversational AI chatbots and scripted chatbots.
 Traditional scripting chatbots require companies to write out all the responses to anticipated customer questions beforehand.
 Next, these responses are matched to keywords.
 Whenever a customer’s reply or question contains one of these keywords, the chatbot automatically responds with the scripted response.

 Scripted chatbots are also unable to remember information across long conversations.
 Because it’s impossible to write out every possible variation of a back-and-forth conversation, scripted chatbots need to repeatedly ask for information to match a response to a pre-set conversational flow.
 This rigid experience does not provide any leeway for a customer to go off script, or ask a question in the middle of a flow, without confusing the bot.
 Meanwhile, conversational AI chatbots can use contextual awareness and episodic memory to recall what has been said previously, provide a relevant reply and pick up a flow where it left off.
-All in all, conversational AI chatbots provide a much more natural, human-like interaction.
+All in all, conversational AI chatbots provide a much more natural, human-like interaction than their scripted counterparts.

 Businesses use conversational AI for marketing, sales and support to engage along the entire customer journey.
-One of the most popular and successful implementations is conversational AI for customer service and customer experience, a $600B industry with a lot of repetitive knowledge work.
+One of the most popular and successful implementations is for customer service and customer experience, a $600B industry with a lot of repetitive knowledge work.

-Because conversational AI doesn’t rely on manually written scripts, it enables companies to automate highly personalized customer service resolutions at scale.
+Because AI doesn’t rely on manually written scripts, it enables companies to automate highly personalized customer service resolutions at scale.
 This makes every interaction feel unique and relevant, while also reducing effort and resolution time.
 As a result, customers tend to report higher levels of satisfaction.

 Learn 5 strategies for successful customer service automation in this exclusive Freshworks webinar.